healthyregions/oeps/metadata/Bup_Policy_Proportion.md

 ### Data Limitations:

 - Data was only available through this source between March 2023 and September 2024.
+As such, the proportions are calculated to reflect this specifically and policies prescribing requirements/limitations may have been in effect during other parts of the given years that were not captured in the data used to provide the 'Periods of Buprenorphine Policy Implementation' variable.

 ### Comments/Notes:
 Calculated proportions were rounded to three decimal places.